agabrown/agabpylib/README.rst

 **Python library with Anthony's private python utilities for data analysis, simulation, plotting, etc.**

 *This library is not stable in any sense (functionality, interfaces, etc), and broken code may be checked into GitHub at anytime.
+There is likely to be outdated, or badly performing code, and there is no committment to fixing issue.
 Use at your own risk.*

 Documentation
 -------------